 We know the attachment platform is the core factor in determining success or failure of attached devices and is in direct proportion to wear times, walking speeds, balance confidence, falls, comfort, and overall function.
-In our opinion there has been an overwhelming misappropriation of research dollars allocated to the components that are being attached to the prosthetic user and little financial consideration to the connection itself.
-The components today are highly effective and functional, yet they are being attached to inefficient socket platforms.
-You wouldn’t trust your Ferrari or Lamborghini if it was built on a rickety chassis with faulty suspension and flat tires.
-No one would.
-But you are forced to trust a socket that is inherently biomechanically flawed with not only your hard earned dollars, but with your life.
+Components today are highly effective and functional, yet they are being attached to inefficient socket platforms.
+Time to follow the science.
+Time to Demand HiFi.

 Did you know, falling and the fear of falling is prevalent among the amputee population, especially for AK amputees?

 A significant factor in these falls is an unstable socket that allows too much bone movement inside.
 Our HiFi Interface, also referred to as Compression Release Stabilized or CRS, is based on judicious application of our OsseostabilizationTM principles which results in a synching of the interface and its attached components to skeletal motion, an effect dubbed Osseosynchronization.™

 The HiFi Interface platform is based on proven biomechanical principles, backed by clinical evidence, and has been used successfully in prosthetic practices for nearly a decade, with thousands of patients fit.
 The HiFi technology was also utilized in two DARPA and two VA studies, as well as a SBIR Phase I U.S. Army Exoskeleton contract.

 The HiFi has shown promise far beyond traditional outcome measures and is embarking on the phenomenon of embodiment.
 Many wearers report lost phantom sensations returning to their limb, allowing them to feel the ground and prevent falls.